 Notes: original; Dimarzio #PHWP1 and #PHWP2 pickups installed (neck and bridge) and original Fishman piezo in bridge.
 All controls are mapped according to the original configuration.

 Current Setup: D'Addario .010 gauge strings in floating-bridge mode.

 Instrument Name: Vex

-Description: "I was given this Strat in 2000 as a high school graduation gift from a friend who had picked it up at a pawn shop.
-Crafted in Japan.
+Description: "I was given this Strat in 2000 as a high school graduation gift from a friend who had picked it up in a pawn shop.
+Neck says Crafted in Japan on the back.
 This was my go-to guitar before I got into Parker Fly guitars.
-I've replaced the original pickups several times through the years (as one does with a Strat!).
-Shown here with 2017 modifications: a Sustainiac pickup installed in the neck position and Seymour Duncan Jazz and JB pickups in the middle bridge positions.
-I've also replaced original tuners with Sperzel locking tuners; some of these modification decisions were inspired by aspects of my Parker Fly guitars."Serial Number: A029121
+I've replaced the original stock pickups several times through the years (as one does with a Strat!).
+Though I appreciate the 'reissue' look of the original tuners, I replaced them with Sperzel locking tuners."Serial Number: A029121

-Current Setup: D'Addario .010 gauge strings with fixed five springs on the bridge
+Current Setup: D'Addario .010 gauge strings with five bridge springs

 Description: "Purchased used in 2017 for a project that required an authentic Telecaster.
 Such an iconic sound (and look and feel).
 Shown here prior to some modest modifications."Serial Number: 30118